mdriyadkhan585/coco/CONTRIBUTING.md

 ### **3. Communication**

-- Join our [No community forums Fake](https://community.rkstudio.example.com) or [Discord server example](https://discord.gg/example) for discussions and support.
+- Join our [No community forums Fake](https://community.rkstudio.example.com) or [no Discord server example](https://discord.gg/example) for discussions and support.
 - Be respectful and considerate when interacting with other contributors and community members.

 ## **Code of Conduct**